-DS-MAP indicates the length of the contiguous DS MAC elements in the relay downstream subframe.
+If the relay downstream subframe is appeared in the downstream subframe, the relay downstream subframe shall be appeared followed by the downstream subframe in the MAC frame.
+The MAC data bursts in the relay downstream subframe may be entered into the first subchannel in the increasing order of logical subchannels until all logical subchannels are occupied.
+Then, the subsequent data elements if they have not all been mapped, shall be placed in the same order on the following OFDM symbols.
+The balance of the last OFDM symbols shall be padded with zeroz.
+The modulation and coding schemes for the padding zeros are defined by the DIUC for the last DS burst in the Relay DS-MAP.
+Relay DS-MAP indicates the length of the contiguous Relay DS MAC elements in the relay downstream subframe.

 The MAC data elements that are contained in upstream bursts shall be mapped to the US subframe in a different order as shown in Figure 13.
 They are first mapped horizontally, OFDM symbol by OFDM symbol, in the same logical subchannel.
 Once a logical subchannel has been filled to the end of the upstream subframe, the balance of the MAC data elements shall be mapped to the next logical subchannel, in an increasing subchannel order.
 This process continues until all of the subchannels and symbols allocated to the burst are filled.
 If the quantity of MAC data elements is insufficient to fill an upstream burst so that an integer number of OFDMA slots is occupied once encoded, zero padding shall be inserted at the end.